facebook/idb/docs/guided-tour.md

 ---
 ## This is a quick start guide to show you a glimpse of what idb can do.

-if you haven't installed idb already please refer to [installation].
+if you haven't installed idb already please refer to [installation](installation.md).

 Let's start with finding out what simulators/devices are available on your mac.
 ```